zipa/gui.cs/docfx/docs/drawing.md

 ### Clipping

 Clipping enables better performance by ensuring on regions of the terminal that need to be drawn actually get drawn by the @Terminal.Gui.ConsoleDriver.
 Terminal.Gui supports non-rectangular clip regions with @Terminal.Gui.Region. @Terminal.Gui.ConsoleDriver.Clip is the application managed clip region and is managed by @Terminal.Gui.Application.
-Developers cannot change this directly.
+Developers cannot change this directly, but can use @Terminal.Gui.Application.ClipToScreen, @Terminal.Gui.Application.SetClip(Region), @Terminal.Gui.View.ClipToFrame, and @Terminal.Gui.ClipToViewPort.

-The View drawing APIs, e.g. @Terminal.Gui.View.OnDrawingSubviews, are passed the clip region currently enforced in Viewport-relative coordinates.

 ## Coordinate System for Drawing